lhes23/docker-containers/README.md

 > Go to the dockercontainer/nginx-proxy-manager folder

+`cd docker-container/nginx-proxy-manager`

-Run command
+> Run command

-sudo docker-compose up -d
+`sudo docker-compose up -d`

-On Security groups open port All TCP from anywhere
+> On Security groups open port All TCP from anywhere

+## Setup Proxy

-Login to proxy manager
+> Login to proxy manager

+> In your web browser enter [EC2_IP]:81

-add proxy hosts
+> Add proxy hosts

 ## How to See DB Credentials